-- a) Student assignments are created and assigned by the nursing department after clinical rotation requests have been granted by the agencies. - b) The student assignments are announced to students through the Blackboard Community site, usually within one month of the start of the semester. - c) It is the student's responsibility to stay up-to-date on clinical site assignments and notifications prior to the semester start date. - d) Upon announcement of student assignments via Blackboard, special accommodations may be considered for extenuating circumstances on an individual basis with no guarantee of switching. - e) Once students are placed in their ACEMAPP roster, their rotations are locked, and accommodations can no longer be considered. - f) Every effort is made to provide students with one month's notice of their specific clinical assignment (although it is not guaranteed); due to the ACEMAPP process which WCC must follow, more notice than 1 month is rare.
+- a) Student assignments are created and assigned by the nursing department after clinical rotation requests have been granted by the agencies. - b) The student assignments are announced to students through the Learning Management System (LMS) Community site, usually within one month of the start of the semester. - c) It is the student's responsibility to stay up to date on clinical site assignments and notifications prior to the semester start date. - d) Upon announcement of student assignments via the LMS site, special accommodations may be considered for extenuating circumstances on an individual basis with no guarantee of switching. - e) Once students are placed in their ACEMAPP roster, their rotations are locked, and accommodations can no longer be considered. - f) Every effort is made to provide students with one month's notice of their specific clinical assignment (not guaranteed); due to the ACEMAPP process that WCC must follow, more notice than 1 month is rare.